Orchha: Story about king Rama (Ram Raja) temple

 Lord Rama is regarded as the King of Orchha.
-Orchha is the only place in India other than Ayodhya, where lord Rama is also the King of the town.
-The story behind this goes like this: In 16th century, king Madhukar shah of Orchha was a devotee of Lord Krishna whereas his wife queen Kunwar Ganesh was a devotee of Lord Rama.
+Other than Ayodhya, Orchha is the only place in India where lord Rama is the King of the town.
+The story behind this: in the 16th century, king Madhukar, shah of Orchha, was a devotee of Lord Krishna, whereas his wife queen Kunwar Ganesh was a devotee of Lord Rama.
 There were always disputes due to this difference.
-Once king challenged the queen that if Rama really exists then bring him to Orchha.
-Queen went to ayodhya and prayed for 21 days with rigorous penance to lord Rama.
-At last Rama appeared before her in his child form and agreed to go with her with three conditions: first that he will be the only king of Orchha, there will be no other king.
-Second that wherever he is placed once he will remain there only and third that he will go at a particular time and with some monks.
-Queen accepted the conditions and thus Rama (statue representing Rama himself) was brought to Orchha.
+Once the king challenged the queen with this quest: if Rama really exists, then she should bring him to Orchha.
+The queen went to Ayodhya and prayed with rigorous penance to lord Rama.
+At last, Rama appeared before her in his juvenile form and agreed to go with her on three conditions: first, that he will be the only king of Orchha.
+Second, that he will remain there only forever and third, that he will go at a particular time, accompanied by monks.
+The queen accepted the conditions and thus Rama (statue representing Rama himself) was brought to Orchha.
 Since then Rama is the only king in Orchha.
-Even in the present times Rama is regarded as the only king and the guard of honour is given to him by the police every day at the Ram Raja Temple.
+Even in contemporary times, Rama is regarded as the only king and the guard of honour is given to him by the armed guards of police every day at the Ram Raja Temple.
 No other VIP or minister or official behaves like a ruler when they visit Orchha.
-This aspect makes Orchha a unique place for devotees of lord Rama.
+This aspect makes Orchha a unique place for devotees of Lord Rama.